kansaandre/DemocracyManifest/README.md

 --------

-We want this project to serve as a template for direct democracy parties around the world - both in guidelines, software implementation and ++.
+We aim for this project to serve as a comprehensive template for direct democracy parties at all levels of governance—municipal, regional, national, and multilateral.
+This includes providing detailed guidelines, robust software implementations, and additional tools to facilitate and promote direct democratic practices globally.